 Where a premises does not hold a Premises Licence but wishes to provide gaming machines, it must apply to the Licensing Authority for a permit.
-It should be noted that the applicant must show that the premises will be wholly or mainly used for making gaming machines available for use.
+The applicant must show that the premises will be wholly or mainly used for making gaming machines available for use.